Srbulja: Early 19th century collecting

-At the beginning of the 19th century collectionaries from many different countries, including Vuk Karadžić, collected srbulje.
+At the beginning of the 19th century collectionaries from various countries, including Vuk Karadžić, collected srbulje.
 In Montenegro and Herzegovina this task was performed by Vuk Popović (priest from Kotor) and Vuk Vrčević, on behalf of Vuk Karadžić.
 Vuk Popović received from Vuk Karadžić new liturgical books printed on Serbian language and exchanged them for srbulje.
 Three Vuks (Karadžić, Popović and Vrčević) with support of Russian scholars collected almost all remaining srbulje from Montenegro.
 Besides from Montenegro, Vuk Karadžić also received srbulje from Dalmatia, Zadar, Osijek, Sombor, etc...
 Every time he travelled to Serbia Karadžić would use the opportunity to visit monasteries and prepare lists of their old liturgical books.
 This activities were not always welcomed by the people in service of knjaz Miloš Obrenović in Kragujevac.

-Replacing with Russian books

-The influence of Russian language liturgical books began back in 1726 when Russian graduate teachers from Kyiv Mohyla Academy arrived at Sremski Karlovci's newly established Slavonic-Latin-Greek schools.
-Based on the monastic rules of Vikentije Jovanović (Metropolitan of Karlovci) liturgical books had to be written in Russian.
-At the beginning of 19th century srbulje became scarce so churches had to import and use Russian language liturgical books.
-During 1830s srbulje were replaced with books written in Russian language.